-My course is delivered by great professionals, very approachable and helpful.
-I like that has a nanotechnology subject in it.
-My course is not just Chemistry, is also a mix of different subjects which is very helpful to develop a solid background and confidence as a professional.
+My course is delivered by great professionals, who are very approachable and helpful.
+I like that it has a nanotechnology subject in it.
+My course is not just chemistry, but also a mix of different subjects which is very helpful to develop a solid background and confidence in as a professional.

 What do you hope to do when you graduate?